Basics

 When will the team lists be available?

-Team lists include your team number needed for the indemnity form and to check in at the event.
+Team lists include your team number required for the indemnity form and to check in at the event.

 What are the rules?